WohlSoft/Moondust-Devkit-Help/Editing/ContextMenu.md

 # Context menu

-Each item have it's context menu.
-For righthander's mouse it can be opened by right mouse button (for lefthanders - by left mouse-button).
+Every item has its context menu.
+By a righthander mouse, it can be opened by a right mouse button (for lefthanders - by left mouse button) while the mouse cursor points an item on the scene or a selected group.

-By context menu you can change the basic settings of one item or of all selected items.
-You can change layer of current item(s) and also available quick creation of new layer for selected item(s).
-For Warp point possible for fast jump to opposite point.
+By a context menu, you can change some of the basic settings of one item or of all selected items.
+You can change the layer of the current item(s).
+Also, you will find the ability for the quick creation of a new layer for a selected group of item(s).
+Context menu of warp points allows you to quickly jump to the opposite side of a warp entry.

 <ImageZoom
   alt="BlockContext"